 - Every 30 minutes to 1 hour, scrape the mixture until completely frozen.

-- Fluff the granita with a fork before adding to a serving vessel.
+- Fluff the granita with a fork before adding to a chilled serving vessel.
+Serve immediately.

 The nutritional information provided should be considered as approximate and is not guaranteed.
 Please use your best judgment to ensure food is safely prepared and/or a good fit for your diet.